Vishnu-Gopalsamy/Oppie-Ransomware-Scanner/README.md

 ```bash
 python app.py
 ```
 **Step 3:** Now there will be port address to run our tool locally.
-Copy that port address and run in using your desired brower. or press ctrl and click the port link.
+Copy that port address and run it using your desired browser, or press ctrl and click the port link.
 [Note: Now you can run everything except Real time scanning using python Watchdog]